josepipher/azure-computer-vision-api/README.md

 You may obtain 2 separate trial keys from [here](https://azure.microsoft.com/en-us/try/cognitive-services/), one for each API.

-## Insert your API keys into the **key.txt** file
-vision = "xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx"

-face = "xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx"

 ## Required libraries
 ```linux
 pip install -r requirements.txt